-As the Queen of England she's accustomed to grandeur and great perks like palaces, jewels and two birthdays (opens in new tab) a year.
-But perhaps the most grand and memorable moment in any monarch's life is the Coronation ceremony itself.
+As the Queen of England she was accustomed to grandeur and great perks like palaces, jewels and two birthdays (opens in new tab) a year.
+But perhaps the most grand and memorable moment in the monarch's life was the Coronation ceremony itself.
 And Queen Elizabeth II's certainly proved to be a historic and record-breaking one.

 As depicted in Netflix's The Crown (opens in new tab), the idea to televise the coronation was suggested by the late Prince Philip (opens in new tab).
 The Queen made her husband chair of her coronation commission.
 And he thought that broadcasting the ceremony would help modernize the monarchy.

 Approximately 27 million people in Britain tuned into the event via the BBC, outnumbering the radio audience for the first time (11 million).
 Though it wasn't only UK viewers watching along, with this global event attracting millions of international viewers too.
 Record-breaking figures were recorded in America, Germany and various Commonwealth countries.